🎯 Quick Goal:

 🎯 Rupee Cost Averaging

 Markets go up and down.
-With SIP, you buy more units when markets are low and fewer when they are high.
-Over time, this averages out your purchase price and reduces the impact of short-term volatility without you trying to “time” the market.
+With SIP you buy more units when markets are low and fewer when they're high.
+Over time this averages your cost below the average NAV, reducing timing risk without any active effort.

 Lower Volatility